Inctus/AtomicStore/docs/Methodology.md

 ### Mutliple Stores

-`TrackedMultiStore`s use multiple `DataStores` with a single `OrderedDataStore` for the version history.
+`TrackedMultiStore`s use multiple `DataStore`s with a single `OrderedDataStore` for the version history.
 Each `DataStore` within the main `TrackedStore` acts independently so you should use `PullData` sparingly.

 ### Version History